LazyCyborg/tmseegpy/README.md

 tmseegpy process --data_dir ./data_dir_with_TMSEEG_folder --output_dir ./your_output_dir --parafac_muscle_artifacts
 ```

-To enable saving of eeg data in .fif format during preprocessing for quality checks (plots will be saved in a steps directory):
+To enable saving of eeg data in .fif format during preprocessing for quality checks (files will be saved in a steps directory):

 ```bash
 tmseegpy process --data_dir ./data_dir_with_TMSEEG_folder --output_dir ./your_output_dir --save_preproc